 But as that emotional storm died down, my kids got other benefits from me.
 They know I am always here, no matter what…a feeling they don’t have about their father.
 My daughter told me something very important the other day, and when I asked why she felt ok talking to me about it she said because she knows I won’t judge her “like Dad would.”
 My kids know my word is golden, and I always keep promises, while their dad often misses visitation and shows he does not keep his word in other ways.

-So while I think initially our relationship suffered because I was suffering, in the end it has probably gotten stronger in a sense….because I am who I am.
+So while I think initially our relationship suffered because I was suffering, in the end, it has probably gotten stronger in a sense….because I am who I am.

 I do not think that journey is the same for every single mom.
 I think a lot of mothers would get lost in the suffering part…and that suffering would continue to bleed on to their children as a result.

 Chantelle du Toit: I can imagine that you are not the same parent as before.
 In the suffering especially it is difficult to parent, and your kids are also suffering a loss.
-But I think it’s great that you came out stronger afterwards.
+But I think it’s great that you came out stronger afterward.

-Brandi Cowan: I will say that while the emotional bond is strong, there are still strains on the mother-child relationship due to actions of their father.
+Brandi Cowan: I will say that while the emotional bond is strong, there are still strains on the mother-child relationship due to the actions of their father.
 For instance, if he texts to say he isn’t coming, it is then left to me to break the bad news to the kids.
 So I become some harbinger of disappointment that I didn’t create.
 Or when finances are tight and the kids need new shoes or clothes, or something needs to be repaired, I have to figure out what we can give up to get that money…So the trips to the zoo, or days out are fewer and further between.

 Chantelle du Toit: That makes sense.
 I think also you are the one then having to deal with your child’s disappointment or anger, which is not your fault, but as dad isn’t there to bear the brunt those feelings could then be directed at you.